Skip to content

 Amortisation in practice

-The recurring small-business failure is not the arithmetic - it is losing track of which licences exist, what they cost, and when they were bought, so year-end becomes a hunt through old invoices.
+As the mistakes above show, the recurring small-business failure is not the arithmetic - it is losing track of which licences exist, what they cost, and when they were bought, so year-end becomes a hunt through old invoices.
 Keeping licences in the same register as the hardware they run on, with purchase date, price, and expected useful life on each record, makes the schedule a five-minute job.
 AMPthilly’s register holds digital assets such as software licences alongside physical equipment, with purchase price, dates, and expected useful life per record and CSV export for finance.

 Free to start, no card required